-This discomfort can be caused by either having your braces adjusted or by the metal components scratching and cutting the inside of your mouth.
+This discomfort can be caused by either having your orthodontics adjusted or by the metal components scratching and cutting the inside of your mouth.

-Although, discomfort is an unfortunate truth, it doesn’t mean you have to simply grin and bear it.
-There are a few tips and trick you can use to help alleviate the pain, and in this article we will be showing you 5 of the easiest ways to do so.
+Although discomfort is an unfortunate truth, it doesn’t mean you have to simply grin and bear it.
+There are a few tips and tricks you can use to help alleviate the pain, and in this article, we will be showing you 5 of the easiest ways to do so.

 5 Tips to Help Reduce Pain When You Have Dental Braces